 The second level plays with AR as a digital interaction format, within which the smartphones and tablets interact with the physical objects of the city model and enhance them with narrative information.
-Through this interaction, the audience is able to assume the role of a film editor by associating audiovisual narrative elements into a chain of narrative events.
-All the computer-generated visual and auditive information enhancing “Villa Futuro‘s” city model, will be constantly fed up based on the information gained by the artistic proposals The settlers and by the information gained from the interaction of the visitors with questionnaires distributed during the exhibition.
+Through this interaction, the exhibition’s visitors are able to assume the role of a film editor by associating audiovisual narrative elements into a chain of narrative events.
+All the computer-generated visual and auditive information enhancing “Villa Futuro‘s” city model, is based on the text and audiovisual material produced in the participative fiction The settlers and by the information gained from the interaction of the visitors with questionnaires distributed during the exhibition.

 This installation is going to be presented in 2022 at MATJÖ – Raum für Kunst as a part of its yearly exhibition program.
 Dates to be confirmed.